Chemical Exposures and Our Endocrine System

 The human endocrine system produces hormones that help regulate bodily functions, including metabolism, growth, development, tissue function, sexual function, reproduction, sleep and mood.
 Made up of the pituitary, thyroid, parathyroid and adrenal glands, as well as the pancreas, ovaries (in females) and testicles (in males), the endocrine system is at work virtually all the time.
 Our bodies rely on hormones to manage many normal daily functions, as well as ongoing growth and developmental changes throughout our lives.

 Given the importance of endocrine activity to our overall health, it’s understandable that readers may become concerned by posts on popular social media sites that claim exposures to some chemicals may have lasting health impacts on their body.

+The terms “endocrine-disrupting chemical” or “hormone-disrupting chemical” are widely misused and considered by scientists to be a misnomer, since many substances have been shown to interact with the endocrine system without causing an adverse health effect.
 Many things we come in contact with, such as sunlight, or common substances, such as caffeine, can “activate” the endocrine system.
 Some of these interactions are harmless.
 Others are helpful — like when exposure to sunlight causes our bodies to produce Vitamin D.

 What is an endocrine disruptor?

 In order for a chemical to be an “endocrine disruptor,” it must affect the endocrine system in a way that causes a negative health effect.
 It’s important to distinguish endocrine activity that is disruptive or damaging, from endocrine activity that is neutral or even essential to our well-being.